AllYourBot/hostedgpt/README.md

 1. Run `fly deploy`
 1. It will automatically deploy 2 servers instead of just 1 so after it finishes deploy run `fly scale count app=1` to scale down to 1 machine.

+1. Assuming you chose `Development` as the DB size in the step above, now you should run `bin/rails db:fly[APP_NAME_FROM_EARLIER,swap,512]` This will increase the swap on your database machine so that it runs a bit better.

 You may want to read about [configuring optional features](#configure-optional-features).

 ## Deploy the app on Heroku